kboubakri/particle_filter/README.md

 A graphic window should appear.
 The position of the robot is represented by a cross.
 To control the robot :

 - :arrow_right: : move forward
-- :arrow_down: : move backward
+- :arrow_left: : move backward
 - :arrow_up: : rotate clockwise
 - :arrow_down: : rotate counterclockwise